 Defining the Nominal Group Technique

-Nominal (meaning in name only) group technique (NGT) is a structured variation of a small-group discussion to reach consensus.
+Nominal (meaning in name only) group technique (NGT) is a structured variation of a small-group discussion to each consensus.
 NGT gathers information by asking individuals to respond to questions posed by a moderator, and then asking participants to prioritize the ideas or suggestions of all group members.
-The process prevents the domination of the discussion by a single person, encourages all group members to participate, and results in a set of prioritized solutions or recommendations that represent the group’s preferences.
+The process prevents the domination of the discussion by a single person, encourages all group members to participate, and results in a set of prioritized solutions or recommendations that represent the group’s preferences

 When to Use NGT